- Training Calendar

 |2015 Core Values Awards Winners|

-2015 Core Values Awards Showcase of Winners
+2015 Core Values Winners Circle

-Perth, Australia) – At the IAP2 Australasia Core Value Awards Gala in Perth, Australia, the International Association for Public Participation (IAP2) announced the 2015 International Core Values Awards honoring award winners from around the world.
+(Perth, Australia) – At the IAP2 Australasia Core Value Awards Gala in Perth, Australia, the International Association for Public Participation (IAP2) announced the 2015 International Core Values Awards honoring award winners from around the world.

 IAP2 Federation Presiding Member, Ms. Noreen Rude congratulates the winners on behalf of the Board of Directors and national affiliates.
 “IAP2’s seven Core Values go to the very heart of our association and guide how we think about and practice authentic public participation.
 The laureates of the 2015 awards represent best practice in our field, and serve as model of excellence for others to emulate.”
 Finalists for the “best of the best” international award were gathered from entries submitted by national affiliates in Australasia, Canada, Southern Africa and the United States.
 Winners recognized this year include:

 Project of the Year

 People with Disability were honored for their entry, “Citizens Jury for the National Disability Insurance Scheme.